GPUOpen-Tools/radeon_gpu_profiler/docs/source/index.rst

 changes to calculate if the context roll was redundant.
 Redundant context rolls can be caused by the application and the driver.
 Ineffective draw batching can be a cause on the application’s end.

+In addition, the meter shows the number of context rolls as a percentage of the number of draw calls, giving a visual indication of how efficient the frame is with regards to changing state.
+A lower percentage indicates that, on average, more draw calls are sharing state across the frame.
+This meter also shows a breakdown of Active vs. Redundant context rolls.

 The chart to the right shows the number of events in each context.